jonnor/projects/smart-cad/README.md

 Input=resolution in physical unit (can be default or presets, 0.1mm or so)
 * Cropping/selecting area of interest.
 Possibly done N times, for multiple objects from single image
-* Adaptive feature extractors.
+* Feature extraction pre-processing
-Maybe including image normalization (contrast,levels) Filtering, gaussian/box/blur
+Maybe including image pre-procesisng normalization (contrast,levels).
+Automatic-contrast adjustment?
+Filtering.
+Median or weighted-median is quite robust?
+Alt: gaussian Morphopogical noise removal, erosion/dilation/opening/closing
+* Simple feature extraction
-Morphopogical noise removal, erosion/dilation/opening/closing Allow specifying constraints, on both number of features, which areas have features/not
+Adaptive?
+Allow specifying constraints: smallest+largest desired feature, which areas have features/not, inside+outside object/feature.
+Can be used to tune noise removal, aid segmentation etc.
+Sobel (or extended Sobel) OK edge finding filter.
+Or use a Laplace-of-Gaussians (needs low noise, low-pass filtered).
+Must then combine edges using a Hough transform (or similar).
+However might be better to use a dedicated filter, like Canny operator.
+[Adaptive Contour](http://scikit-image.org/docs/dev/auto_examples/edges/plot_active_contours.html#sphx-glr-auto-examples-edges-plot-active-contours-py) could be interesting for organic shapes
+[Watershed](http://scikit-image.org/docs/dev/user_guide/tutorial_segmentation.html) is a robust region-based segmentation
 * Higher-level features, derived on basic features Combining multiple lines into one.
 Making use of repetition to determine groups.